OpenMOOC/documentation/source/index.rst

 ------------
 .. toctree::
    :maxdepth: 2

    sentry_guide
    IdP_guide

-.. note:: For moocng installation details please refer to the docs/ directory in the repository
+.. note:: For moocng and askbot installation details please refer to the docs/ directory in their respective repositories

-Menuals
+Manuals
 -------
 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

    teacher_manual
+   students_manual

 Other
 -----